 Thirty years after his conception, Crocodile Dundee once again sparked hype leading up to Super Bowl LII.
-It was a dream come true, our beloved Australian icon would once again grace our screens and promote the land down under.
+It was a dream come true, our beloved Australian icon would once again grace our screens promoting the land down under.

 Anticipation grew exponentially in the two weeks before the game, gaining more popularity than Super Bowl heavyweights such as Pepsi and Budweiser.
 And this was done with just four trailers.